FileMaker 18 Security Guide: Best Practices for Configuring Security Options

 New solutions don't prompt for account names or passwords, because they automatically sign in with the Admin account by default.
 To prompt users to enter account names and passwords for FileMaker file and external server accounts, deselect the FileMaker Pro Advanced File Options dialog box Log in using option.
 This option is ignored when solutions:

-- are hosted by FileMaker Cloud for AWS
+- are hosted by a FileMaker Cloud product

 - are hosted by FileMaker Server in the secure database folder